shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 Alternative approach:

-Note: This is recommended because the original version of these codes is on the jupyter notebook.
+Note: This is **recommended** because the original version of these codes is written with the jupyter notebook.

 - Create a new file via jupyter notebook
 - Copy the codes from model.py and paste it into the first block